xc308/My_Knowledge_Book/_posts/2022-05-21-What-is-relation-btw-chaos-randomness.md

 ---
 {% include_relative _includes/head.html %}

-Ref: *L. Mark Berline Statistics, Probability and Chaos*
+Ref: *L. Mark Berline, Statistics, Probability and Chaos*

 *Declear: The copy right and property right all belong to the original author of the paper.
 Below is just simple copy from the paper and a reading record and note.*